swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

-So after assessing a variety of ways to make the top-level more static, I ended up deciding that top-level fns should be treated as a special case and to avoid further complications to the actual compiler to implement the change via customizing the `defn` macro.
+So after assessing a variety of ways to make the top-level more static, I ended up deciding that top-level fns should be treated as a special case and, to avoid further complications to the actual compiler, to implement the change via customizing the `defn` macro.
 Being able to do significant work at the macro level is definitely one of the big perks of Lisp - it will probably come as no surprise to the Lisperati that the